liquidleif/mip-nft-standard/README.md

 - decentralized finance users that profit from the functionality that NFTs can offer for defi protocols
 - user that participate in games with onchain functionality

+The typical individuals representing these users are regular web3 users equipped with a wallet who are familiar with the concept of NFTs and have a basic understanding of the underlying technology.

 ## Motivation
 Without a dedicated standard for NFTs on Mina it is very unlikely that the NFT ecosystem will be able to grow and thrive.